 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 To try and address this, Intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 This stock is managed and assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 There remain large data deficiencies in most tuna and billfish fisheries, particularly with regards to fine scale spatial and temporal data for both target and especially for vulnerable bycatch species.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.

-The scientific committee recommends that the catch and effort levels do not exceed the maximum sustainable yield.
-In addition, increasing harvests and fishing effort for skipjack could lead to involuntary consequences for other species that are caught in combination with skipjack in certain fisheries (particularly juveniles of yellowfin and bigeye).
+The scientific committee recommends that the catch and effort levels do not exceed the maximum sustainable yield (30,000-32,000t) and recent catches have been below this level (around 22,300t).
+Increasing harvests and fishing effort for skipjack could lead to involuntary consequences for other species that are caught in combination with skipjack in certain fisheries (particularly juveniles of yellowfin and bigeye).
 There is concern regarding uncertainties which the underreporting of skipjack catches may have on the perception of the state of the stocks.

 ICCAT maintains a list of vessels over 20m authorised to fish for these species, although other vessels may retain them as bycatch as long as the country sets limits on this and doesn’t exceed its quota.